 The Sepik River

 Operating from a hangar at Wewak/Boram Airport in the northern, coastal town of Wewak, Samaritan’s Cessna 206s serve 120 villages and 40 clinics along the 712-mi.
 Sepik River.
-Wewak is the capital of East Sepik province, which made the news recently after marauders attacked three remote villages over an apparent land dispute, killing 26 people.
+Wewak is the capital of East Sepik province, which made the news recently when marauders attacked three remote villages over an apparent land dispute, killing 26 people.

-With a credo of “turning a three-day canoe trip into a one-hour flight,” Samaritan Aviation pilots deliver basic medical supplies such as antibiotics, antimalarial drugs and IV lines to medical outposts on river and respond seven days a week to emergencies such as snakebites and pregnancy complications.
+With a credo of “turning a three-day canoe trip into a one-hour flight,” Samaritan Aviation pilots deliver basic medical supplies such as antibiotics, antimalarial drugs and IV lines to medical outposts on the river and respond seven days a week to emergencies such as snakebites and pregnancy complications.
 A medical director triages calls and decides whether to launch an aircraft and what will be needed on board.

 All staffers learn to speak Melanesian Tok Pisin, the “trade” or bridge language for a land in which more than 800 languages are spoken.